Matthew Scully: Career

 President George W. Bush prepares his State of the Union speech with Dan Bartlett, White House Communications Director, at left, Mike Gerson, director of Presidential Speechwriting, and speech writers Matthew Scully and John McConnell in the Oval Office Thursday, January 23, 2003.

 Scully worked as a speechwriter in the 2000 presidential campaign, and served as a special assistant and senior speechwriter for President George W. Bush from January 2001 to August 2004.
-He also wrote speeches for vice-presidents Dan Quayle, Dick Cheney, and Mike Pence.
-Governor Robert P. Casey of Pennsylvania, and Bob Dole.
+He also wrote speeches for vice-presidents Dan Quayle, Dick Cheney, and Mike Pence, as well as Governor Robert P. Casey of Pennsylvania, and Bob Dole.

 In an article in The Atlantic, Scully accused former White House chief speechwriter Michael Gerson of wrongfully taking credit for speeches written by Scully and other members of President George W. Bush's speechwriting team.
 Scully served as literary editor of National Review and has written for The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, The Atlantic Monthly, and The American Conservative.